smchugg16/LastFmProject/README.md

 This updated description provides a clear and organized summary of your project, detailing the data sources, data processing steps, and the visualization tool used.
 It also provides a direct link to the Tableau dashboard for users to explore the results of your analysis.

-## Note
-Please click on the "SQLCode" Branch to see the most recent SQL code